No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 Recognize Trends in Therapy Client Cancellations and No-Shows

-Private counseling practices can prevent no-shows by keeping track of patterns in client attendance.
-As a therapist, you can support your clients and practice by learning from the past or identifying the causes of occasional no-shows.
+Private counseling practices can prevent no-shows by keeping track of client's attendance patterns.
+As a therapist, you can support your clients and practice by learning from the past.
+Patterns can help you identify the causes of occasional no-shows.

 If a client fails to show up for an appointment, make sure to ask them about it.
 Observing their patterns can help you pinpoint issues and develop a workable solution.
-For instance, clients who make it to the first appointment but not the second might have some underlying issues that have to be addressed, such as:
+For instance, a client makes it to the first appointment, but not the second.
+This client might have some underlying issues that have to be addressed, such as:

 • Delay in setting up a follow-up appointment